Reading: Social Factors

 Subcultures are cohesive groups that exist within a larger culture.
 Subcultures develop around communities that share common values, beliefs, and experiences.
 They may be based on a variety of different unifying factors.
 For example, subcultures exist around the following:

-Many organizations and marketing activities focus on major ethnicity-based subcultures such as Latino/Latinix or Asian.
+Many organisations and marketing activities focus on major ethnicity-based subcultures such as Latino/Latinx or Asian.
 Each subculture has distinct experiences living and working within the broader culture, and it has shared customs and values that shape their consumer needs and preferences.
 As each of these subcultures grows in size and buying power, they become a distinct market for companies to woo.

 A noted example of effective marketing to a subculture is Ford Motor Company’s approach to serving the African American community.
 Ford invests in advertising campaigns that specifically target the black community and celebrate its diversity.
-Ford supports a number of scholarship and community-building programs at historically black colleges and universities (HBCUs).
+Ford supports various scholarship and community-building programs at Historically Black Colleges and Universities (HBCUs).
 Through public relations activities, Ford maintains a presence at significant events, such as the Essence Festival and the BET Awards.[3][4]

 The following video shows how a shopping mall managed to save itself by catering and marketing to the Latino subculture.